Iraq considering buying Exxon stake in West Qurna 1 oilfield - oil minister

 ExxonMobil did not respond to a request for comment.

-Abdul Jabbar also said at the news conference that the development of Iraq’s Mansuriya gas field on the coast near the Iranian border is expected to cost $2.1 billion
+Abdul Jabbar also said at the news conference that the development of Iraq’s Mansuriya gas field near the Iranian border is expected to cost $2.1 billion.

 China’s Sinopec last month won a deal to develop the field in partnership with Iraq’s state-run Midland Oil Company.